List of Hellsing characters: The Major

 The Major (少佐, Sturmbannführer) is the main antagonist and the leader of Millennium.
-He is a short, calculating and utterly ruthless Nazi officer whose unremarkable appearance and polite demeanor mask a psychopathic mind that delights in all forms of cruelty and carnage.
+He is a short, calculating and utterly ruthless Nazi officer whose unremarkable appearance and polite demeaner mask a psychopathic mind that delights in all forms of cruelty and carnage.
 He commands with a good-natured attitude, which can change in a moment to cruelty or grandiose elation.
-Through the intelligence Enrico Maxwell obtains from a corrupt priest he interrogated, the Major is believed to have been born between 1913 and 1914.
+Through the intelligence Enrico Maxwell obtains from a corrupt priest he interrogated, the Major is believed to have been born between 1913 and 1914, putting him in his late eighties during Hellsing.
+The Major is shown to suffer an apathy similar to immortal vampires, but holds his individuality and humanity above all else.

-As first lieutenant of the Schutzstaffel (SS) and leader of a Werewolf special force, the Major is issued special order #666 directly from Hitler to create an army of vampires.
-This instigates the founding of Millennium whose members use Mina Harker's blood to perfect artificial vampirization.
-He first encounters vampirism after being beaten within an inch of his life by Soviet soldiers.
-He witnesses blood moving towards him in hopes of being drunk, and repels its corruption with nothing but sheer will and determination.
-After suffering mortal injuries as a consequence of a young Walter Dornez and Alucard coming to Warsaw in 1944, the Major suffers from an apathy the immortality vampires possess.
-The cost is the loss of individuality that is something he cannot accept and comes to see Alucard as his mortal enemy.
-From there, assuming a different form of immortality by becoming a clockwork cyborg, the Major recruits Walter before he and his subordinates resume their work in South America.
+As first lieutenant of the Schutzstaffel (SS), the Major was issued special order #666 directly from Hitler to create an army of vampires.
+This instigates the founding of Millennium, under the codename of the Last Battalion whose members use Mina Harker's body to perfect artificial vampirization.
+The Major first encountered true vampirism after being beaten within an inch of his life by Soviet soldiers during the Battle of Berlin.
+Similar to what happened to Vlad III, a demonic force offered him the blood of the battlefield, offering vampirism in turn for the Major rejecting his humanity.
+The Major rejects this offer, believing that the loss of individuality and humanity that comes with vampirism is something he cannot accept From there, assuming a different form of immortality by becoming a cyborg, the Major recruits Walter before he and his subordinates resume their work in South America.
 The Major then steps down as leader of Millennium, handing the reins to the Old Men while he and the Doctor continue their experiments.
 However, by the beginning of the series' events, the Major has altered Millennium's goal to be a means to start a war without end.
 After he and his vampire followers execute the Old Men for attempting to usurp their authority, the Major openly declares war on Hellsing and England as he brings the Hindenburg II to London.